crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Please note that it is possible to customize all the colors of these pages in a few clicks so that they integrate best with your design.

 On the other hand, all texts are also fully customizable.
 This will allow you, for example, to present translated pages in your users’ language.

+#### Usage metrics

+If you activate usage metrics push, the bouncer will provide usage data to the Local API, allowing for a unified view of its behavior and insights.

+Please see [below setting](#advanced-settings) and [CrowdSec documentation](https://doc.crowdsec.net/docs/next/observability/usage_metrics/) for more information.

 #### Understanding the limitations of the bouncer